damianhakert/damianhakert.github.io/source/handbook/resellers/index.html.md

    Some customers may require a fully countersigned document.
 When you obtain the signed document from the customer, please scan it and email it to Sales@GitLab.com, with a cc: to the customer and a bcc: to the [Email to Salesforce](#email-to-sfdc) address.

 An order is not complete without a signed agreement.

+## Email to SFDC
+{: #email-to-sfdc}

+At GitLab, we regularly review our leads for activity.
+In order to  make that **way** less painful than asking you to fill out a spreadsheet, or sit through a long phone call; we will enable mailto SFDC for your email accounts that will be interacting with GitLab leads.

+### To use

+- When replying to leads,  BCC this address: **MAKE THIS LINK TO RESELLER PROJECT**
+- This will create an activity record on the contact, lead, account, and opportunity records that match the people on the to: and cc: lines.
+- This will show up on the Lead Activity report, and make everyone happy that the leads we are referring to you are showing activity.
+- When SFDC communities are eventually turned on, you will be able to see all of this activity too.

+If there are any additional email addresses you want me to enable SFDC to receive email from, please let us know.

 ## Authorized Reseller Logos